ietf-rats-wg/eat/draft-ietf-rats-eat.md

 Hexadecimal Representation.
 For example, an MA-L like "AC-DE-48" would be encoded in 3 bytes with values 0xAC, 0xDE, 0x48.
 For JSON encoded tokens, this is further base64url encoded.

+This format is always 3 bytes in size in CBOR.

+### IANA Private Enterprise Number

+IANA maintains a simple integer-based company registry called the Private Enterprise Number (PEN) {{PEN}}.

+PENs are often used to create an OID.
+That is not the case here.
+They are used only as a simple integer.

+In CBOR this is encoded as a major type 0 integer in CBOR and is typically 3 bytes.
+It is encoded as a number in JSON.

 ~~~~CDDL
 {::include cddl/oemid.cddl}